rehierl/node-tree-outliner/readme.md

 The ultimate goal is to end up with a royalty-free, free-for-all design.
 Any use that is in conflict with this general goal is prohibited.

-The reason for this restricted preliminary license is to have a clear, in itself consistent design, that is not in any conflict with any node tree.
+The reason for this restricted preliminary license is to have a clear, in itself consistent design, that does not have any conflict whatsoever.
-That is, in order to prevent widespread use of an "unfinished" design.
+This to prevent widespread use of an "unfinished" design.